 If you only have an hour to spare, use it to walk down Robson Street.
 Known as one of the Vancouver’s most vibrant shopping areas, this major thoroughfare stretches from BC Place Stadium to Lost Lagoon in Stanley Park.
 It’s a great place for people watching, browsing high-end stores and walking through landmarks such as Library Square, Robson Square and the Vancouver Art Gallery.
 Make sure to shop the blocks from Burrard Street to Jervis Street, which are concentrated with designer stores, funky boutiques and notable restaurants.

-Nothing compares to the array of authentic Asian cuisine in Vancouver’s Chinatown, which is the third-largest Chinatown in North America.
-Sample traditional dim sum, taste a lineup of handmade steamed dumplings or sip delicate Chinese tea in one of Chinatown’s many tea shops.
+Nothing compares to the array of authentic Asian cuisine in Vancouver’s Chinatown, the third-largest in North America.
+Sample traditional dim sum, taste a lineup of handmade steamed dumplings or sip delicate Chinese tea in one of area’s many tea shops.
 Head to the Chinese Cultural Centre, the Sam Kee building (the world’s narrowest commercial building) or the Dr. Sun Yat-Sen Classical Chinese Garden, where lily-pad-topped ponds, traditional Chinese pagodas and flowering trees provide a serene escape from the bustling city.